-In December 2006, the Dietary Supplement and Nonprescription Drug Consumer Protection Act was passed, which further revised the provisions of the Federal Food, Drug and Cosmetic Act.
-Under the Act, manufacturers, packers or distributors whose name appears on the product label of a dietary supplement or nonprescription drug are required to include contact information on the product label for consumers to use in reporting adverse events associated with the product's use and to notify the FDA of any serious adverse event report.
+In December 2006, the Dietary Supplement and Nonprescription Drug Consumer Protection Act was passed, and further revised the provisions of the Federal Food, Drug and Cosmetic Act.
+Under the 2006 Act, manufacturers, packers or distributors whose name appears on the product label of a dietary supplement or nonprescription drug are required to include contact information on the product label for consumers to use in reporting adverse events associated with the product's use and to notify the FDA of any serious adverse event report.
 Events reported to the FDA are not considered an admission from a company that its product caused or contributed to the reported event.
-We are committed to meeting or exceeding the requirements of this Act.
+We believe we are in compliance with this act and we are committed to meeting or exceeding the requirements of this Act.

-We are also subject to a variety of other regulations in the U.S., including those relating to health, safety, bioterrorism, taxes, labor and employment, import and export, the environment and intellectual property.
+We are also subject to a variety of other regulations in the U.S., including those relating to health, safety, bioterrorism, taxes, labor, employment, import and export, the environment and intellectual property.
 All of these regulations require significant financial and operational resources to ensure compliance, and we cannot assure you we will always be in compliance despite our best efforts to do so.